abhishekjaden/chest-xray-detection/TECHNICAL_REPORT.md

 The correlation is **stronger** against independent labels, not weaker.
 Class rankings are also stable across the two evaluations (ρ = +0.705, p = 0.005), so the difference between them is a level shift rather than a reordering.

-**Conclusion.** Detection performance on this dataset is predicted by inter-radiologist localisation agreement and not by training-set size, lesion area, or architecture.
-The practical implication is that reported per-class numbers on the low-agreement findings measure annotation consistency as much as model capability: a detector scoring 0.06 on Pleural thickening may be near the ceiling the labels permit.
+**Conclusion.** Detection performance on this dataset is predicted by inter-radiologist localisation agreement, and not by training-set size, lesion area, or architecture.
+The practical implication is that reported per-class numbers on low-agreement findings measure annotation consistency as much as model capability: a detector scoring 0.06 on Pleural thickening may be near the ceiling the labels permit.

 **Caveats.** n = 14 classes limits statistical power.
 The consensus evaluation used a 300-image subsample enriched for abnormal cases, so its absolute mAP (0.063 mAP@0.5:0.95) is not comparable to a full-test-set benchmark figure.
-Consensus boxes also follow a different annotation convention from WBF-merged training boxes, which likely accounts for part of the absolute performance drop — Aortic enlargement falls from 0.590 to 0.066 with recall 0.545 but precision 0.217, consistent with correct detection under a different boxing convention rather than outright failure.
+Consensus boxes also follow a different annotation convention from WBF-merged training boxes, which likely accounts for part of the absolute drop — Aortic enlargement falls from 0.590 to 0.066 with recall 0.545 but precision 0.217, consistent with correct detection under a different boxing convention rather than outright failure.

 ---

+## 9. Engineering

+**Serving.** The deployed demo runs YOLOv8s on Hugging Face Spaces via Gradio, accepting PNG, JPG, and DICOM.
+A FastAPI service provides JSON detections, an annotated-image endpoint, DICOM support, and input validation with size limits and graceful error handling.
+A React frontend adds client-side threshold filtering and per-class toggles.

+**Model swap.** Moving from Faster R-CNN to YOLOv8s required refitting calibration against the new score distribution — the previous curve was fitted to a different model and would have produced wrong confidences.
+The inference engine was rewritten while keeping the public interface identical (`predict`, `draw_detections`, `read_dicom`), so the API, tests, and demo needed no changes.
+The existing test suite served as the regression check.

+**ONNX export — evaluated, not deployed.** The model was exported to ONNX (opset 12, fixed 512×512 input) with post-processing — anchor-free box decoding and per-class NMS — reimplemented from the raw `(1, 18, 5376)` output.
+Verified against ultralytics on test images: identical classes, identical scores, **0.00px maximum box difference**.
+Benchmarked at 163.9 ms/image versus 186.7 ms for ultralytics on CPU — a 1.14× speedup.

+It was not deployed.
+The speedup is immaterial for single-image interactive use, the ONNX file is larger (42.6 MB vs 22.5 MB), and replacing library-maintained post-processing with hand-written decoding introduces maintenance risk against a calibration curve fitted to ultralytics' NMS behaviour.
+The export script and verification results are in the repository (`export_onnx.py`, `analysis/onnx_evaluation.json`).

+**Practices.** 7 endpoint tests covering happy paths and error cases, running in CI on every push; calibration validated on held-out data before deployment; version-independent artifact storage; honest scoping throughout.

+---

-## 9. Limitations
+## 10. Limitations

 - Trained on a 3,075-image subset of a 15,000-image training set, which under-represents rare classes relative to the full data (roughly 30 Calcification examples against 458 available; 15 Atelectasis against 187).
-Note that correcting this would not be expected to help, given that training-set size shows no correlation with per-class performance.
+Correcting this would not be expected to help, given that training-set size shows no correlation with per-class performance.
+- Twelve of fourteen classes are unreliable, and the evidence indicates this reflects annotation agreement rather than a fixable model or data deficiency.
 - Not clinically validated; no regulatory clearance.
 Educational demonstration only.
 - Calibration is fitted to this dataset's distribution and would require refitting for other data.
 - The deployed model is conservative on out-of-distribution images and frequently returns no findings on radiographs unlike its training data.
-- Performance on different equipment or populations is untested.
+- The agreement analysis covers 14 classes; n is small and the consensus evaluation used a 300-image subsample.

+---

-## 10. What Would Actually Help
+## 11. What Would Actually Help

-Two hypotheses were tested; neither survived.
+Three hypotheses were tested and rejected; one held.

-**Not a better architecture.** YOLOv8s outperformed Faster R-CNN on all 14 classes with a quarter of the parameters, and the failing classes stayed failing.
+**Rejected: architecture.** YOLOv8s outperformed Faster R-CNN on all 14 classes with a quarter of the parameters, without changing which classes fail.

-**Not more data.** Checking against the full VinDr-CXR annotations gave ρ = +0.055 (p = 0.85) between per-class training-set size and mAP — no relationship.
-The subset used here was thinner than the full set for rare classes, but that is not what separates the working classes from the failing ones.

-What remains open:

-- **Higher input resolution**, tested specifically on the small-lesion classes.
-Calcification and Pleural thickening have the smallest median box areas in the dataset (27k and 31k px²) and may be losing signal at 512px.
-This is the one hypothesis the data actively supports and it is directly testable.
-- **Anatomical constraint** as the explanatory variable, measured properly.
-Normalising positional spread by image dimensions, and extending to all 22 local labels rather than 14, would give the analysis more power than n = 14 allows.
-- **Inter-radiologist agreement**, which is unmeasured here and may cap achievable performance on the diffuse classes.
-The training annotations contain three independent radiologists per image, so this is computable from data already in hand.
-- **A consensus-labelled evaluation set.** The official VinDr-CXR test set (3,000 images, consensus of five radiologists with two senior reviewers resolving disagreements) is stronger ground truth than the three-radiologist WBF merge used here.
+**Rejected: training-set size.** ρ = +0.055 (p = 0.85) against per-class mAP.

+**Rejected: input resolution.** Native images are 3072×3072, a 6× downsample to 512px.
+A median Calcification box becomes roughly 27×27 pixels at input scale — above the 32px COCO "small object" threshold and well within YOLOv8's finest detection stride of 8px.
+Resolution is unlikely to be limiting for these classes.

+**Held: inter-radiologist agreement.** ρ = +0.727 against the WBF split, +0.802 against independent consensus labels, robust to partial correlation and leave-one-out.

+Given that, the useful directions are not more data or bigger models:

+- **Report agreement alongside per-class metrics.** A benchmark number on a low-agreement class conflates model capability with label consistency, and the two should be separable.
+- **Model annotation uncertainty explicitly** rather than collapsing radiologists into a single consensus box — soft targets or per-annotator supervision.
+- **Establish an agreement-based ceiling.** Treating each radiologist's annotation as a prediction against the others gives a human-level mAP per class, showing how much headroom actually remains.
+- **Extend to all 22 local labels** to raise n beyond 14, which is the binding constraint on statistical power here.